-In this tutorial, we will show you how to disable root SSH access on your CentOS 7.
+In this tutorial, we will show you how to disable root SSH access on CentOS 7.
 By default when you install CentOS 7 and SSH server, the root account automatically has remote access via SSH.
 This can be dangerous.
 If the root account password falls into the wrong hands, your server is at the mercy of the bad guys with the password.
 They can delete every file and folder on the server and take down the entire system with a few commands.
 That’s why limiting the root account from directly accessing the server is recommended.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo